Create a detection notification rule

 • Users must be granted NDR or NPM module access and have full write privileges or higher to complete the tasks in this guide.

-• Both RevealX 360 and RevealX Enterprise require a connection to ExtraHop Cloud Services to send notifications through email, but can send a notification through a webhook without a connection.
+• RevealX Enterprise requires a connection to ExtraHop Cloud Services to send notifications through email, but can send a notification through a webhook without a connection.

 • Email notifications are sent through ExtraHop Cloud Services and might contain identifiable information such as IP addresses, usernames, hostnames, domain names, device names, or file names.
 RevealX Enterprise users who have regulatory requirements that prohibit external connections can configure notifications with webhook calls to send notifications without an external connection.